 I’m told by a senior Labour source not to expect a grand announcement on a second Brexit referendum when the Shadow Cabinet meet at 1.30 on Wednesday afternoon.
 It is an incredibly sensitive subject for a party completely split on Brexit.

-It is now "inevitable" that a second, or "confirmatory", referendum on ANY negotiated deal will become official Labour policy, we understand.
+on ANY negotiated deal will become official Labour policy, we understand.
 The preference of Tom Watson and shadow Brexit spokesperson Keir Starmer is that policy would include Labour campaigning to Remain.

 I’m also told those in the shadow cabinet pushing for a second referendum want it confirmed as party policy before the Tories elect a new leader at the end of July.